DumitracheFlorentin/RestAPI-Project/README.md

 ## How to check results

-- You can check if the https requests work on your browser, but I recommand to use Postman to see the results in a better way.
+- You can check if the http requests work on your browser, but I recommand to use Postman to see the results in a better way.

 ## License